AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::DedicatedHost.md

       - 36
       - 48
       - 60
+    Default:
-    Default: 1
+    1
-  Quantity:
+  Quantity: Type:
-    Type: Number
+      Number
     Description: >-
       The number of dedicated hosts that you want to create.
-Valid values: 1 to 100.Default value: 1.
+      Valid values: 1 to
+      100.Default value:
+      1. MinValue:
-    MinValue: 1
+    1
+    MaxValue:
-    MaxValue: 100
+      100
+    Default:
-    Default: 1
+      1
   DedicatedHostType:
     Type: String
+    Description:
-    Description: The instance type of host.
+  The instance type of host.
-  DedicatedHostName:
+    DedicatedHostName: Type:
-    Type: String
+    String
     Description: >-
       The name of the dedicated host, [2, 128] English or Chinese characters.
+      It
-It must begin with an uppercase/lowercase letter or a Chinese character, and may contain numbers, '_' or '-'.
+      must begin with an uppercase/lowercase letter or a Chinese character, and may contain numbers, '_' or '-'.
 It cannot begin with http:// or https://.
-  ChargeType:
+      ChargeType: Type:
-    Type: String
+      String
+    Description:
-    Description: >-
+      >-
-      Instance Charge type, allowed value: Prepaid and Postpaid.
-If specified Prepaid, please ensure you have sufficient balance in your account.
+      Instance Charge type, allowed value:
+      Prepaid and Postpaid.
+If specified
+      Prepaid, please ensure you have sufficient balance in your account.
 Or instance creation will be failure.
       Default value is Postpaid.
-    AllowedValues:
-      - PrePaid
+      AllowedValues: - PrePaid
       - PostPaid
+    Default:
-    Default: PostPaid
+      PostPaid
   ActionOnMaintenance:
       Type: String
+    Description:
-    Description: >-
+      >-
-      The policy used to migrate the instances from the dedicated hostwhen the dedicated host fails or needs to be repaired online.Valid values: Migrate:
+      The policy used to migrate the instances from the dedicated hostwhen the dedicated host fails or needs to be repaired online.Valid values:
+      Migrate:
+      Instances are migrated to another physical server and restarted.If the dedicated host is attached with disks that are not local disks, the default value is Migrate.Stop:
+    Instances on the dedicated host are
+      stopped.
-      Instances are migrated to another physical server and restarted.If the dedicated host is attached with disks that are not local disks, the default value is Migrate.Stop: Instances on the dedicated host are stopped.
-If the dedicated host cannot be repaired,the instances are migrated to another physical server and restarted.
-If the dedicated host is attached with local disks, the default value is Stop.
+      If the dedicated host cannot be repaired,the instances are migrated to another physical server and restarted.If the dedicated host is attached with local disks, the default value is Stop.
       AllowedValues:
   - Migrate
       - Stop
   Tags:
     Type: Json
+    Description:
-    Description: >-
+    >-
       Tags to attach to DedicatedHost.
 Max support 20 tags to add during create DedicatedHost.
       Each tag with two properties Key and Value, and Key is required.
+MaxLength:
-    MaxLength: 20
+      20
-  PeriodUnit:
+  PeriodUnit: Type:
-    Type: String
+    String
+    Description:
-    Description: >-
+      >-
       Unit of prepaid time period, it could be Week/Month/Year.
-Default value is Month.
+      Default value is
+      Month.
       AllowedValues:
       - Week
       - Month
       - Year
+    Default:
-    Default: Month
+      Month
   AutoReleaseTime:
+      Type:
-    Type: String
+      String
+    Description:
-    Description: >-
+      >-
       Auto release time for created host, Follow ISO8601 standard using UTC time. format is 'yyyy-MM-ddTHH:mm:ssZ'.
       Not bigger than 3 years from this day onwards
 Resources:
       Host:
+      Type:
-    Type: 'ALIYUN::ECS::DedicatedHost'
+      'ALIYUN::ECS::DedicatedHost'
     Properties:
       AutoRenewPeriod:
+      Ref:
-        Ref: AutoRenewPeriod
+    AutoRenewPeriod
-      Description:
+      Description: Ref:
-        Ref: Description
+  Description
       NetworkAttributesSlbUdpTimeout:
     Ref: NetworkAttributesSlbUdpTimeout
       ResourceGroupId:
     Ref: ResourceGroupId
       ZoneId:
       Ref: ZoneId
-      NetworkAttributesUdpTimeout:
+      NetworkAttributesUdpTimeout: Ref:
-        Ref: NetworkAttributesUdpTimeout
+      NetworkAttributesUdpTimeout
-      AutoRenew:
-        Ref: AutoRenew
+      AutoRenew:Ref: AutoRenew
       AutoPlacement:
     Ref: AutoPlacement
       Period:
     Ref: Period
       Quantity:
     Ref: Quantity
       DedicatedHostType:
+  Ref:
-        Ref: DedicatedHostType
+    DedicatedHostType
-      DedicatedHostName:
+      DedicatedHostName: Ref:
-        Ref: DedicatedHostName
+    DedicatedHostName
-      ChargeType:
+      ChargeType: Ref:
-        Ref: ChargeType
+  ChargeType
       ActionOnMaintenance:
     Ref: ActionOnMaintenance
       Tags:
     Ref: Tags
       PeriodUnit:
       Ref: PeriodUnit
       AutoReleaseTime:
+      Ref:
-        Ref: AutoReleaseTime
+      AutoReleaseTime
-Outputs:
-  OrderId:
+Outputs: OrderId:
+  Description:
-    Description: The order id list of created instance.
+    The order id list of created instance.
 Value:
-      'Fn::GetAtt':
-        - Host
+    'Fn::GetAtt': - Host
         - OrderId
   DedicatedHostIds:
       Description: The host id list of created hosts
-    Value:
-      'Fn::GetAtt':
+    Value: 'Fn::GetAtt':
       - Host
         - DedicatedHostIds
 ```

+For more examples, visit [DedicatedHost.json](https://github.com/aliyun/ros-templates/tree/master/ResourceTemplates/ECS/JSON/DedicatedHost.json) and [DedicatedHost.yml](https://github.com/aliyun/ros-templates/tree/master/ResourceTemplates/ECS/YAML/DedicatedHost.yml).